Factbox: Who could replace World Bank President David Malpass?

 NGOZI OKONJO-IWEALA

-The current head of the World Trade Organization and former World Bank official has been discussed a potential successor to Malpass.
-The dual U.S. and Nigerian citizen had served twice as Nigeria's finance minister and had been a managing director at the World Bank, overseeing an $81 billion operational portfolio in Africa, South Asia, Europe, and Central Asia.
+The current head of the World Trade Organization and former World Bank official has been discussed as a potential successor to Malpass.
+The dual U.S. and Nigerian citizen served twice as Nigeria's finance minister and had been a managing director at the World Bank, overseeing an $81 billion operational portfolio in Africa, South Asia, Europe and Central Asia.

+Power, who currently leads the USAID, is a long-time human rights advocate, diplomat and former journalist.
+She served as U.S. ambassador to the United Nations under President Barack Obama and won a Pulitzer Prize for her 2002 book, "A Problem from Hell," a study of the U.S. failure to prevent a number of genocides over the past century.

 GAYLE SMITH

-A former administrator of the U.S. Agency for International Development (USAID) under the Obama administration, Smith currently serves as the CEO of the One Campaign, an NGO focused on ending extreme poverty and preventable disease.
-She had also served under Democratic President Bill Clinton as the Special Assistant to the President and Senior Director for African Affairs at the National Security Council.
+A former administrator of USAID in the Obama administration, Smith currently serves as CEO of the One Campaign, an NGO focused on ending extreme poverty and preventable disease.
+She had served under Democratic President Bill Clinton as the special assistant to the president and senior director for African Affairs at the National Security Council.

-Power, who currently leads the USAID, is a longtime human rights advocate, diplomat and former journalist.
-She served as U.S. ambassador to the United Nations under President Barack Obama and won a Pulitzer Prize for her 2002 book "A Problem from Hell," a study of the U.S. failure to prevent a number of genocides over the past century.

-Shah is the former USAID administrator under Obama and currently president of the Rockefeller Foundation, a philanthropic group that says it aims to "promote the well-being of humanity throughout the world."
-The foundation recently partnered with the U.S. State Department on a carbon offset program at COP27, the international climate conference.

 Our Standards: The Thomson Reuters Trust Principles.